rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 The command above generates a string of 100 `a` characters using Python and pipes this string into the `stack0` program.
 The `| ./stack0` part runs the `stack0` program and feeds the generated string as input.

-Running this command gives us the response we were hoping for: "you have changed the 'modified' variable."
-This confirms that `modified` was indeed adjacent to `buffer` in memory and was overwritten by our large input string.
+Running this command gives us the response we were hoping for: "you have changed the 'unsecured' variable."
+This confirms that `unsecured` was indeed adjacent to `buffer` in memory and was overwritten by our large input string.
 We’ve successfully crafted an exploit string!

 However, there are some important caveats to keep in mind.
 These mean that exploiting other challenge binaries won’t necessarily be as straightforward.

 #### Important Caveats

-The first caveat is that we got a bit lucky with the placement of the `modified` variable. `Gets()` writes to `buffer` starting at the beginning and continues writing to higher memory addresses one character at a time.
-The fact that `modified` was located at a higher address than `buffer` allowed our overflow to reach and overwrite it.
-However, the compiler decides the layout of variables on the stack, so it could have easily placed `modified` before `buffer`, making this particular exploit ineffective.
+The first caveat is that we got a bit lucky with the placement of the `unsecured` variable. `Gets()` writes to `buffer` starting at the beginning and continues writing to higher memory addresses one character at a time.
+The fact that `unsecured` was located at a higher address than `buffer` allowed our overflow to reach and overwrite it.
+However, the compiler decides the layout of variables on the stack, so it could have easily placed `unsecured` before `buffer`, making this particular exploit ineffective.

 To summarize visually: